OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform cluster { #platform-cluster }

-To run on a Kubernetes cluster, each Platform service into packaged into a **container**—a lightweight, standalone, executable package of software that includes everything needed to run an app: code, runtime, system tools, system libraries, and settings.
+To run on a Kubernetes cluster, each Platform service into packaged into a **container**.
+A container is a lightweight, standalone, executable package of software.
+It includes everything the app needs to run: code, runtime, system tools, system libraries, and settings.

 ##### Auto scaling

-The compute capacity for each running Platform service is scalable, which means multiple developers can use the Build Service or any other service concurrently without any performance degradation of the Platform.
+The compute capacity for each running Platform service is scalable.
+Many developers can use the Build Service or any other service concurrently without any performance degradation of the Platform.
 This lets multiple teams rapidly scale the development process independently of the deployed apps.

 The following diagram shows how auto scaling works inside the Platform cluster.